What is FTE?

 FTE stands for Full Time Equivalent.
 It is a unit of measurement that represents an employee’s work hours on a weekly full-time basis.

 Full-time equivalent (FTE) is calculated by dividing an employee's scheduled hours by the company’s work scheduled hours on a weekly full-time basis.

-If a company has work schedule of 40 hours per week, the employees expected to work 40 hours per week are 1.0 FTEs.
+If a company has work schedule of 40 hours a week, the employees expected to work 40 hours per week are 1.0 FTEs.

-Whereas, employees that spend 20 hours per week are considered 0.5 FTEs.
+Whereas, employees that works 20 hours per week are considered 0.5 FTEs.

 For example, John works 25 hours in a company where 38 hours is considered a full-time schedule, his FTE would be 25 / 38 = 0.6 FTEs